Private equity interests

 In some cases, general partners have established charitable giving programs to enable their investors to achieve their philanthropic goals by permitting charitable transfers of partnership interests or distribution of portfolio company stock prior to a sale.
 Such programs require active involvement of the fund's general partner, may be complex, and can take time to establish.
 As such, initiating donation discussions well in advance of a liquidity event is critical.

 Note also that the donor-advised fund or other public charity will generally not assume liabilities associated with these investments.
-You should plan to contribute sufficient non-cash assets to cover your grant recommendations as well as the private equity fund’s open commitments, unrelated business income tax, and other liabilities.
+If your private equity interest is contributed to a donor-advised fund, you should plan to contribute sufficient non-cash assets to cover your grant recommendations as well as the private equity fund's open commitments, unrelated business income tax, and other liabilities.

 2. Appraisal requirement and annual deduction limits apply.